sebastiansitnik/WeatherRestApi/README.md

 #Weather Rest Api

 ##Introduction
-Service design for a weatherStackWeather system that uses external service(weatherstack) for gathering current weatherStackWeather parameters at different locations and saving then on internal repository for future uses.
+Service design for a weatherStackWeather system that uses external service(weatherstack) for gathering current weatherStackWeather parameters at different locations and saving then on MySQL data base for future uses.

 ##Technology used in project
 - Spring Boot
-- H2 Database Engine
+- MySQL DataBase
 - Swagger UI
 - Maven